Sunday, April 02, 2023

 Let it be borne in mind that the Society exercises no authority, makes no criticism, but merely gives advice; and that in the interest of the Lord's Cause and the Lord's people.

 Russell definitely did not view the Watch Tower Society as having any controlling authority over fellow believers or over local ecclesias.
-However, it does appear that many of his associates disagreed with this, and even while was alive many were promoting the WTB&TS or Russell himself as being something like God's sole appointed authority on earth, although they may not have actually stated it as such.
+However, it does appear that many of his associates disagreed with this, and even while Russell was alive many were promoting the WTB&TS or Russell himself as being something like God's sole appointed authority on earth, although they may not have actually stated it as such.
 Thus, shortly after Russell's death those Bible Students who took charge were assuming authority that Russell himself refused to claim for himself or for the WTB&TS.

 Links to more information: